Are you wondering where to stay in Seoul?

 - Best for: Solo travelers and couples

-With a shared kitchen and a communal lounge, Ryu Guest House is a great place to meet other guests while taking advantage of spacious, comfortable rooms, which include both private and dormitory options.
+With a shared kitchen and a communal lounge, Ryu Guest House is a great place to meet other guests while taking advantage of spacious, comfortable rooms.
+These include both private and dormitory options.

 You’ll feel at home here thanks to the kind owner who will go out of his way to ensure that you’re happy.

-Insadong: Where to stay in Seoul for families
+Insadong: Where to stay in Seoul with family

 Insadong is one of Seoul’s best-loved arts and culture districts and is found near Myeongdong.

-This area in Seoul combines the traditional and the modern, so expect to see streets packed with traditional Korean houses and antique dealers – as well as more contemporary venues showcasing the dynamic local arts scene.
+This area in Seoul combines the traditional and the modern.
+Expect to see streets packed with traditional Korean houses and antique dealers.
+You’ll also find more contemporary venues showcasing the dynamic local arts scene.

-Insadong is the perfect place to go if you want to taste traditional Korean food, and for a lasting memento of your stay, you can also shop for items like chopsticks, pottery, and teapots.
+Insadong is the perfect place to go if you want to taste traditional Korean food.
+For a lasting memento of your stay, you can also shop for items like chopsticks, pottery, and teapots.

 The highlights of staying in Insadong